mwolfunisg/martinwolf.github.io/README.md

 ### Work in Progress
 - Contracting with References (with Curtis Taylor).
+- Candle Auctions (with Alistair Stewart).
-- Sisyphean Litigation (with Georg Nöldeke).
+- Information Exchange (with Florian Dendorfer).

 ### Teaching
 - *Introduction to Game Theory* (B.Sc.).